 Because your gardens will be filled with plants that are well-adapted to the climate, soil, and temperatures found here, they will be easy to maintain.
+This shade garden includes native yellow lady's slipper, foamflower, wild geranium, and Solomon's seal, interplanted with hostas and bleeding hearts.

-This region boasts beautiful fall color, thanks to the maples and other trees that do well here.
+This region boasts beautiful fall color, thanks to the sugar maples and other trees that do well here.

-There's no doubt, winters can be long in this region.
-But that doesn't mean they have to be boring.
-Use shrubs and trees with interesting bark and colorful, persistent fruits, perennials with showy seed heads, and ornamental grasses to make your landscape attractive year-round.
+There's no doubt that winter is long in this region.
+But long winter doesn't have to be boring.
+Use shrubs and trees with interesting bark and colorful, persistent fruits.
+Choose perennials with showy seed heads and ornamental grasses that make your landscape attractive year-round.